Nana-Safo-Duker/Predicting-Gene-Expression-from-DNA-Sequence-Using-Deep-Learning-Models/PROJECT_SUMMARY.md

    # Check the figures/ directory
    ```

-### Customization
+### Using in Research

-- Modify parameters in notebook cells
-- Adjust figure sizes and colors
-- Extend analysis with additional visualizations
+The figures are ready to use in:
-- Export figures for presentations
+- Research presentations
+- Academic papers
+- Technical reports
+- Documentation

 ---